Sung-Huan/ANNOgesic/docs/source/subcommands.rst

       --TSS_folder TSS_FOLDER, -t TSS_FOLDER
                             If you want to import TSS information, please assign the path of gff folder of TSS.
-If you want to detect UTR derived sRNA, you must assign the folder of TSS.
+If you want to detect UTR derived sRNA, you MUST assign the folder of TSS.
       --processing_site_folder PROCESSING_SITE_FOLDER, -p PROCESSING_SITE_FOLDER
-                            If you want to import processing site information, please assign the path of gff folder of processing site.If you want to detect UTR derived sRNA, you must assign the folder of processing site.
+                            If you want to import processing site information, please assign the path of gff folder of processing site.If you want to detect UTR derived sRNA, you MUST assign the folder of processing site.
       --TSS_intergenic_fuzzy TSS_INTERGENIC_FUZZY, -ft TSS_INTERGENIC_FUZZY
                             If you want to import TSS information, you need to assign the fuzzy for comparing TSS and transcript assembly.
-It is for intergenic.The default number is 2.
+It is for intergenic.Default is 3.
       --TSS_5UTR_fuzzy TSS_5UTR_FUZZY, -f5 TSS_5UTR_FUZZY
                             If you want to import TSS information, you need to assign the fuzzy for comparing TSS and transcript assembly.
-It is for 5'UTR of UTR derived sRNA.The default number is 2.
+It is for 5'UTR of UTR derived sRNA.Default is 3.
       --TSS_3UTR_fuzzy TSS_3UTR_FUZZY, -f3 TSS_3UTR_FUZZY
                             If you want to import TSS information, you need to assign the fuzzy for comparing TSS and transcript assembly.
-It is for 3'UTR of UTR derived sRNA.The default number is 10.
+It is for 3'UTR of UTR derived sRNA.Default is 10.
       --TSS_interCDS_fuzzy TSS_INTERCDS_FUZZY, -fc TSS_INTERCDS_FUZZY
                             If you want to import TSS information, you need to assign the fuzzy for comparing TSS and transcript assembly.
-It is for interCDS derived sRNA.The default number is 10.
+It is for interCDS derived sRNA.Default is 10.
       --min_length MIN_LENGTH, -lm MIN_LENGTH
-                            Please assign the minium length of sRNA.
+                            Please assign the minimum length of sRNA.
 It will classify sRNA candidates based on the value.
 Default is 30.
       --max_length MAX_LENGTH, -lM MAX_LENGTH
-                            Please assign the maxium length of sRNA.
+                            Please assign the maximum length of sRNA.
 It will classify sRNA candidates based on the value.
 Default is 500.
       --tex_wig_folder TEX_WIG_FOLDER, -tw TEX_WIG_FOLDER